 Integration policies in the Western Balkans are barely halfway favorable for societal integration, scoring below the European average and alongside other 'new' immigration countries in MIPEX, such as Bulgaria, Hungary, Poland, Romania and the Czech Republic.
 Newcomers in these countries will face slightly more obstacles than opportunities to participate in society.
 These countries are at different stages of their EU accession, with Croatia as the newest Member State.
 Interestingly, the policies that could contribute the most to integration are EU law-driven.
-Despite these conditions improvements, in the law undermined by authorities' rather discretionary procedures in all Western Balkan countries, a problem across Central and Eastern Europe.
-In addition to the negative impact of this uncertainty on integration, newcomers critically lack many citizenship, education and political opportunities that are becoming best practice across Europe.
-(Huddleston, 2016:2) (See figure
+Despite these improvements, the conditions in law are undermined by authorities' rather discretionary procedures in all Western Balkan countries, a problem across Central and Eastern Europe.
+In addition to the negative impact of this uncertainty on integration, newcomers critically lack many basic citizenship, education and political opportunities that are becoming best practice across Europe (Huddleston, 2016:2) (FIG. 1).

-Fig.1 Diagram of MIPEX Overall Score for AL, BiH,MK,ME,RS (Source MIPEX.eu)
+FIG.1 Diagram of MIPEX Overall Score for AL, BiH,MK,ME,RS (Source MIPEX.eu)